 The number of positive and negative results to be verified in a side-by-side comparison study is discussed in Section 6.1.3.
-Sections 7.6.1 to 7.6.3 below discuss the types of independent standards that may be used for the verification of results from bacteriological methods, virus methods, and Cryptosporidium and Giardia methods, respectively.
+Sections 7.6.1-7.6.3 below discuss the types of independent standards that may be used for the verification of results from bacteriological methods in Clean Water Act applications, total coliform methods in drinking water applications, virus methods, and Cryptosporidium and Giardia methods, respectively.